tezos-commons/baseDAO/docs/specification.md

        possible_new_quorum)
 ```

-This will use the configuration values provided at origination, and the new quorum will be still
+This will use the configuration values provided at origination, and the new
-bound by the max/min quorum threshold values provided in the config.
+quorum will be still bound by the max/min quorum threshold values provided there.

 ### Proposals

-Everyone can make a new proposal, however, you have to freeze some tokens for that.
+Everyone can make a new proposal, however, one has to `freeze` some tokens for that.
-The proposer specifies how many frozen tokens they want to stake and this value is checked by
+The proposer specifies how many frozen tokens they want to stake and this value
-the contract according to its compile-time configuration.
+is checked by the contract according to its configuration.

-Proposing can only be performed in a proposing `stage`, meaning one that's odd-numbered and
+Proposing can only be performed in a proposing `stage`, meaning one that's
-the proposer must have frozen his tokens in one of the preceding `stage`s.
+odd-numbered and the proposer must have frozen his tokens in one of the preceding
+`stage`s.

-Proposals are identified by a key which is a `bytes` value computed via Blake2B hashing function of a
+Proposals are identified by a key which is a `bytes` value computed via the Blake2B
-pair of propose entrypoint params and the proposer address.
+hashing function of a pair of propose entrypoint params and the proposer address.

 ### Voting

-Once a proposal is submitted, everyone can vote on it as long as they have enough frozen tokens to stake.
+Once a proposal is submitted, everyone can vote on it as long as they have enough
-One frozen token is required for one vote.
+frozen tokens to stake.
+One frozen token is required for each vote.

 A vote can only be cast in a voting `stage`, meaning one that's even-numbered.
 Moreover the proposal to vote on must have been submitted in the proposing `stage`